 - When possible, plan to stay a few days in a shelter where you can do your laundry.

 - Always opt for a biodegradable and adapted soap.

-- When you have no other options, wash your dirty clothes in running water, preferably with running water so the pathogens don’t clump together.
+- When you have no other options, wash your dirty clothes in running water, so the pathogens don’t clump together.

-- Remember to do your laundry as soon as you arrive at your camp, preferably in the early afternoon or late morning so that your clothes have time to dry.
+- Remember to do your laundry as soon as you arrive at your camp.
+Prefer in the early afternoon or late morning so that your clothes have time to dry.

-- Use the rope to extend your belongings by carefully choosing the way to tie them (100 Gifts for Hikers, Campers & Backpackers).
+- Use the rope to extend your belongings by carefully choosing the way to tie them.

 To cope with menstruation while respecting the environment and maintaining good hygiene, here are the possible options: